SWIFT Banking System: What Is It and How Does It Work?

 This article discusses the definition and purposes of the SWIFT network system.
 By the end of this brief guide, the SWIFT code won’t be a stranger but a sign of reliable transaction of your hard-earned money.

+Let’s start from the beginning – what does SWIFT mean in banking?
 SWIFT stands for Society for Worldwide Interbank Financial Telecommunication and was first introduced 40 years ago.
-SWIFT is also a global financial messaging network that is used by 11,000 financial institutions to make over 30 million transactions daily.
+It’s a global financial messaging network that is used by 11,000 financial institutions to make over 30 million transactions daily.

-The SWIFT messaging system sends encrypted information between banks worldwide and therefore is known for being the most protected system ever known.
+The SWIFT messaging system sends encrypted information between banks worldwide and is, therefore, known as the most protected system in history.

 How Does the SWIFT System Work?